royerlab/cytoself/README.md

 pip install -r requirements.txt
 ```

-As a reference for a complete dependency, the snapshot of a working environment can be found in
+As a reference for a complete dependency, a snapshot of a working environment can be found in
 [`environment.yml`](https://github.com/royerlab/cytoself/blob/main/environment.yml)